 Why do we enjoy cooking shows?
-While most people don’t follow long and bake a souffle with the contestants on Great British Bake-Off, they still find satisfaction in watching the goodies being made and eaten.
+While most people don’t follow along and bake a souffle with the contestants on the Great British Bake-Off, they still find satisfaction in watching the goodies made and eaten.

 The answer could be in a group of brain cells that have recently been discovered.
 They’re the same group of brain cells that could also explain why we yawn when we see someone yawn.
 Or smile when we see someone smile.
 Or feel strong emotions after watching a movie or a story on the news.

 These brain cells are called mirror neurons.
-While there is still a lot to learn about mirror neurons, they hold the potential for answering big questions about empathy, observational learning, and emotions.
+While there is still a lot to learn about mirror neurons, they hold the potential to answer big questions about empathy, observational learning, and emotions.

-They are a group of brain cells that go off when performing tasks or watching people do those tasks.
-While mirror neurons were directly observed in monkeys (I’ll talk more on that later) brain cells that mimic mirror neurons have been discovered in the front of the brain.
+They are a group of brain cells that go off when performing or watching people do those tasks.
+While mirror neurons were directly observed in monkeys (I’ll talk more about that later), brain cells that mimic mirror neurons have been discovered in the front of the brain.
 These areas of the brain include:

 - The premotor cortex